 Some new cannabis medicines will expose patients to much higher doses of cannabinoids (the chemical compounds of cannabis) than they would have been exposed to.
 Cannabinoids work all over the body.
 As such, we need a degree of caution in ensuring that they do not have unexpected adverse effects.
 For example, we know that some cannabinoids interact with the immune system.
 If we are trying to treat a cancer with a different medicine that needs the immune system to function, giving a cannabis medicine that might interfere with the immune system might do more harm than good.

 Some uses of cannabis medicines have had significant amounts of research.
 The Commonwealth Department of Health through the Therapeutic Goods Administration (TGA), and with the support of the NSW, Victorian and Queensland state governments, commissioned a team to review the available scientific evidence for the use of cannabis medicines in five areas: palliative care, nausea and vomiting, epilepsy, multiple sclerosis and pain.
-The resulting guidance reveals that currently there is limited evidence about the effectiveness of medicinal cannabis for use in different medical conditions.
+The 'Guidance for the use of medicinal cannabis in Australia: Patient information' reveals that currently there is limited evidence about the effectiveness of medicinal cannabis for use in different medical conditions.
 There is also little known about the most suitable doses of individual cannabis products.

 Currently, only one product has been fully assessed for safety, quality and efficacy and is registered on the Australian Register of Therapeutic Goods (ARTG).
 All other cannabis medicines are experimental and their effects on different people are still being studied.